pubnub/pubnub-mcp-server/resources/sdk_docs/unreal_access-manager.md

 ```

 Example:
 ```
 `PubnubSubsystem->SubscribeToChannel("MyChannel");
 `
 ```

-### Usage in Blueprints and C++

 ## Grant token

-Requires Access Manager add-on
+Requires:
-- Enable Access Manager for your key in the Admin Portal.
+- Access Manager add-on enabled on the keyset (Admin Portal).

-Requires Secret Key authentication
-- Use a server/admin instance initialized with a Secret Key.
+- Server-side (administrator) initialization with a Secret Key.

-GrantToken generates a time-limited token defining TTL, AuthorizedUser, and permissions for resources:
+GrantToken() issues a time-limited token with TTL, AuthorizedUser, and permissions over:
 - Channels
 - ChannelGroups
 - Uuids (users’ object metadata)

 Only the AuthorizedUser can use the token.
-Unauthorized or invalid token requests return 403.
+Unauthorized/invalid use returns HTTP 403.

-Permissions supported per resource:
+Permissions per resource:
 - Channels: read, write, get, manage, update, join, delete
 - ChannelGroups: read, manage
 - Uuids: get, update, delete
-For operation mapping, see Manage Permissions with Access Manager v3.

-TTL
+TTL:
-- Required; minutes until expiration.
-Max 43,200 (30 days).
+- Required, in minutes; max 43,200 (30 days)
-- Recommended: 10–60 minutes; refresh before expiry.
+- Recommended: 10–60 minutes

-RegEx
+- Client must obtain a new token before TTL expires

+RegEx:
-- Define permissions using resource name patterns with regular expressions.
+- You can grant permissions using patterns for channels, channel groups, and users.

-Authorized User ID
+Authorized User ID:
-- Restrict tokens to a single AuthorizedUser to prevent impersonation.
-If not set, any User ID can use the token.
+- Restrict tokens to a specific client device/user to prevent impersonation.
+If not set, any user can use the token.

 ### Method(s)
 ```
 `1PubnubSubsystem->GrantToken(
 2  int Ttl,